 How to create custom attributes within the Genea Application?

 To create custom attributes in your Genea dashboard, follow the steps:

 2) The "Add Custom Attribute" window displays.
-Enter a brief, descriptive Name.
+Enter a Name and Description.
 From the dropdown list, click a Type.

 Text fields are single-line fields into which you can type your information.
 When creating a text field, input the name of the field and click ‘Save.’
 Once created, this field will appear under users' profiles and will let you enter details and edit text.

 The checkbox form field type provides a set of checkboxes.
 This should always be used for a field that has a boolean value, if the box is checked, the field will be set to true, if the box is unchecked, the value will be set to false.

 The dropdown is a field type where you can define a menu of choices from which only one answer can be selected.
 It is ideal for presenting a long list of options without cluttering your form.

 When you define a field as a date picker, it provides a GUI widget that allows the selection of the date from the calendar.